 The first two years of TERN have seen the network develop from an adhoc meeting of interested trainees and academics into a wide national network with representatives all across the UK and Ireland.
 We have recruited over 10,000 patients to NIHR Trauma and Emergency Care portfolio studies, secured national competitive funding for three projects and published protocols / completed projects with news interest from high impact journals.
 More are in peer-review.
 This has all been due to the efforts & support of our trainees, the research staff and academics helping them – and of course a lot of good-will.

 Most of our first projects were selected by the trainee membership at early steering committee meetings, where everything from future projects through to the angle of the bird’s wings on our logo was discussed.
 This is to reflect the fact that TERN is a research network that seeks to serve the needs of our members.
 We are interested in the perspectives of our trainees on the research questions they think clinically matter.
 We want to answer the questions they encounter in their everyday practice.
+Reach out for the best functional health in London before any condition gets worse.

 Research Priorities – but for who?